neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

 - A destination Neon project.
 For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).

 ## Prepare your source database

+This section describes how to prepare your source Amazon RDS Postgres instance (the publisher) for replicating data to Neon.

 ### Enable logical replication in the source Amazon RDS PostgreSQL instance